gagan-bansal/emptymap.js/README.md

 while state has following values:
 ```
 {
-  matrix: array of 6 tranformation coeficients for svg map
+  matrix: array of 6 transformation coefficients for svg map
-  tileMatrix: array of 6 transformation coeficient for tile map
+  tileMatrix: array of 6 transformation coefficient for tile map
   map: reference the map itself
 }
 ```